 Alpha Centauri was mentioned in the Greek astronomer Ptolemy’s Almagest, a 2nd century star catalogue that also included the list of 48 Greek constellations.
 Ptolemy lived in Alexandria, Egypt (31° N), where the star was visible in his day.
 However, due to the Earth’s axial precession, Alpha Centauri now appears further south, at the declination -60° 51’, and it cannot be seen from locations north of the latitude 29° N.

-Due to their proximity, the three stars in the Alpha Centauri system have a high proper motion (apparent motion across the background sky).
+Due to their proximity to the Sun, the three stars in the Alpha Centauri system have a high proper motion (apparent motion across the background sky).
 The centre of mass of Alpha Centauri AB moves about 3620 milliarcseconds per year towards the west and 694 milliarcseconds per year towards the north.
 It moves about 6.1 arcminutes each century and 1.02 degrees each millennium.
-The system has a mean radial velocity of about 22.4 km/s in the direction of the Sun.
+The system has a mean radial velocity of about 22.3 km/s in the direction of the Sun.

 Alpha Centauri lies within the G-Cloud complex, a neighbouring interstellar cloud to the Local Interstellar Cloud.
 The Sun is believed to be either in the Local Interstellar Cloud or in the area between the two clouds, but it is moving towards the G-Cloud.
 The G-Cloud also contains Altair, the brightest star in the constellation Aquila and the 12th brightest star in the sky, located at a distance of 16.73 light years from the Sun.

 The nearest star or star system to Alpha Centauri is not the Sun, but Luhman 16, a binary system composed of two brown dwarfs.
-Luhman 16 is located only 3.577 light years from Alpha Centauri AB, 3.520 light years from Proxima Centauri, and 6.516 light years from the Sun.
-The system does not appear very close to Alpha Centauri on the sky as it lies in the constellation Vela, south of Mu Velorum and north of the Carina Nebula in Carina.
-It is the third nearest star system to the Sun, after Alpha Centauri and Barnard’s Star, and its two components are the nearest known brown dwarfs.
+Luhman 16 is located only 3.577 light years from Alpha Centauri AB, 3.520 light years from Proxima Centauri, and 6.5102 light years from the Sun.
+The system does not appear very close to Alpha Centauri in the sky.
+It lies in the constellation Vela, south of Mu Velorum and north of the Carina Nebula in Carina.
+Luhman 16 is the third nearest star system to the Sun, after Alpha Centauri and Barnard’s Star, and its two components are the nearest known brown dwarfs.

 Name